 The skin should be dry and clean of lotions or liniments.
 Clean with water and soap or rub with alcohol and make sure the skin is dry before application.
-Remove unnecessary hair as it may prevent the tape from gripping your skin well.
+Remove unnecessary hair using a hair remover device as it may prevent the tape from gripping your skin well.

 You will start by removing the background paper in the middle for most applications.
 Cut rounded edges at the corners of each strip if they do not have them already.
 The rounded edges are less likely to be snuggled by fabric and will help hold the tape longer.